I’m trying to beat Comcast Xfinity’s data cap — even if it kills me

 The Nintendo Switch, meanwhile, doesn’t seem to use a ton of data except for when I’m downloading new games.
 I’m not gonna worry about that yet.

 I’ve also gone into Windows 10 and told it that I have a metered connection.
-Who knows if that
+Who knows if that is going to actually do anything.
+I

 Streaming-video data